Puma Energy Foundation: Transaid Ghana

 Moreover, Ghana’s development priorities include aspirations to establish the country as a regional transportation hub while ensuring sustainable and safe practices within the transport industry.
 This means that heavy goods traffic is expected to increase in coming years and that there is an urgent need to upskill drivers to ensure a qualified and experienced workforce able to safely meet the growing demand.

-Puma Energy Foundation is glad to announce a partnership with international organisation Transaid to implement a new professional driver-training programme in Ghana.
+Puma Energy Foundation supports the international organisation Transaid to implement a new professional driver-training programme in Ghana.
 The project aims to raise national minimum standards for heavy goods vehicle (HGV) driver training, with the aim of reducing road traffic fatalities and injuries in the country.

 The programme will develop an enhanced driver training curriculum specific to HGV drivers, and advocate for its adoption at a national level by the Ghanaian government to ensure consistency of training standards across the country with the aim of saving lives.